dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 Let's look at what could happen if a program wants to create some shared memory, in order to communicate with other programs:

 - The program asks the virtual memory manager to allocate some memory, and says it should be shared.
-- The VMM finds a suitible virtual address for this memory to appear at (where it'll be mapped).
+- The VMM finds a suitable virtual address for this memory to appear at (where it'll be mapped).
 - Instead of the VMM allocating physical memory to map at this virtual address, the VMM asks the ipc manager to create a new shared memory instance.
 - The ipc manager adds a new `ipc_shared_memory` entry to the list, gives it the name the program requested, and sets the `ref_count` to 1 (since there is one program accessing it).
-- The ipc manager asks the physical memory manager for enough physical memory to satify the original request, and stores the address and length.
+- The ipc manager asks the physical memory manager for enough physical memory to satisfy the original request, and stores the address and length.
 - The ipc manager returns the address of the physical memory it just allocated to the VMM.
 - The VMM maps this physical memory at the virtual address it selected earlier.
 - The VMM can now return this virtual address to the program, and the program can access the shared memory at this address.